fmtlib/fmt/README.rst

 This library supports printf-like format strings and is very small and fast.
 Unfortunately it doesn't support positional arguments and wrapping it in C++98 is somewhat difficult.
-However if you only need a type-safe printf replacement with support for user-defined types, I highly recommend this library.
+Also its performance and code compactness are limited by IOStreams.

 Boost Spirit.Karma
 ~~~~~~~~~~~~~~~~~~